wragge/discontents-blog/_posts/2016-07-15-hacking-heritage-power-and-participation-in-digital-cultural-collections.md

 github:
   - ""
 ---
-<em>Presented at the DigitalGlam Symposium, University of Melbourne, 15 July 2016.
+<em>Presented at the DigitalGLAM Symposium, University of Melbourne, 15 July 2016.
 Play with <a href="http://wragge.github.io/digitalglam-2016/">the slides</a>.</em>

 <hr />